JetBrains/sbt-idea-plugin/README.md

 # sbt-idea-plugin

-SBT plugin for developers writing plugins for Intellij IDEA in Scala and Java.
-WIP.
+SBT plugin that makes development of Intellij IDEA plugins in Scala easier.

-# Usage
+## Installation

 * Insert into `project/plugins.sbt`: